ChloeShujunYang/WorldRanking/README.md

 ## Getting Started

 To run the website locally, ensure you have a web server set up to serve the HTML and JavaScript files.
-Open `index.html` in your browser to start exploring the visualizations.
+Open `index.html` by open with live server to start exploring the visualizations.

 ## Troubleshooting